The Pros and Cons of Popular Pontoon Boat Decking Materials and Coverings

 It's also where all the fun happens!
 So, let's dig a little deeper and look at all aspects of your toon's deck.

-Whether you're looking for a general pontoon knowledge or you want to know the ins and outs of pontoon boat decking for a future purchase, we can help you out here.
+Whether you're looking for general pontoon knowledge or you want to know the ins and outs of pontoon boat decking for a future purchase, we can help you out here.

 An Overview of Pontoon Boat Decking

-• The pontoon deck's purpose
+Here's what we'll review:- The pontoon deck's purpose

-• How the deck's attached
+- How the deck is attached

-• Deck materials and the pros and cons of each
+- Deck materials and the pros and cons of each

-• Deck sizes
+- Deck sizes

-• Deck covering options
+- Deck covering options

 What Pontoon Boat Decking Is (and Its Purpose)